The Harlequin Cockatiel

 It does appear that most of the European pied cockatiels came from `Mrs. Kersh’s stock.

-The early history of breeding for pied cockatiels suggest an extremely high degree of inefficiency or of sterility among the birds, as in the first twenty years extremely few had been bred.
+The early history of breeding for harlequin cockatiels suggests an extremely high degree of inefficiency or sterility among the birds, as in the first twenty years extremely few had been bred.

 One likely explanation is that there is always a tendency to select for color in autosomal recessives by mating pieds to split pied birds.